dariamitiuk/Daria_Mitiuk/README.md

 1. Logging in

-2. Going to workshift adding form
+2. Going to job adding form

-3. Adding new workshift with specific content
+3. Adding new job with specific content

 4. Check if data is added

-5. Deleting new workshift and making sure if data is deleted
+5. Deleting new job and making sure if data is deleted